imbi-heidelberg/MetaNLP/paper/paper.md

 algorithm for the problem at hand.

 The R-package **MetaNLP** supports programmers that aim to employ the this approach.
-To train a ML classifier for the decision "include/exclude" a feature matrix is needed.
-Typically, this matrix is a document-term matrix.
-This means that its columns present all the words that appear in the titles and abstracts, each row represents one publication and the cells show the (optionally weighted) counts how often the respective word appeared in title and abstract of the respective publication.
-**MetaNLP** provides all necessary functionality to create and flexibly modify this document-term matrix from a CSV file that contains titles and abstracts of the publications.
+It provides all necessary functionality to create and flexibly modify the document-term matrix from a CSV file that contains titles and abstracts of the publications.
 This allows the user to perform essential NLP tasks with minimal code and quickly start the training of ML algorithms.